iarfmoose/transformers/model_cards/iarfmoose/t5-base-question-generator/README.md

-# Model name
+# T5 Question Generator

 ## Model description

 This model is a sequence-to-sequence question generator which takes an answer and context as an input, and generates a question as an output.
-It is based on a pretrained `t5-base` model.
+It is based on a pretrained [t5-base](https://huggingface.co/t5-base) model.

 ## Intended uses & limitations